MuhEid/PureHands-eCommerce/README.md

 4. on clicking checkout go to login or sign up page.
 1. use swiper to add a slider in homepage.
 2. fix the colors of the p tag in the whole project
+### login inputs
+1. get the data using useRef() varName.current.value
+2. submit the data to an api using useSatate.
+3. OR --> make that when the login button is clicked .. a isLoggedIn item is set in local storage to be "1". and is removed when logout is clicked and then reload